ANY NEWS FROM LIFE WITH TWO CHILDREN?

 DINNER

-The tomato soup they ate at grandma’s on the weekend was ok.
-I had the same soup a week later, it’s red and my kids don’t like that color anymore.
-And since they don’t like the color, they hypothetically don’t like the taste either.
+The tomato soup they ate at Grandma’s over the weekend was amazing and magically good for my kids.
+I made the same soup a week later, and it was also red.
+My kids decided they didn’t like the colour anymore.
+And since they didn’t like the colour, hypothetically, they didn’t like the taste either.

-In Dora’s world cutlery are still different for everything.
-There must be a smaller spoon for porridge, a larger one for soup, a plastic spoon for yogurt, and for mixing tea with a “Mickey label”.
-It’s best to take it from Patrick if he can’t see because today this spoon is Dora’s favorite.
+In Dora’s world, cutlery is still different for everything.
+There has to be a smaller spoon for oatmeal, a larger one for soup, a plastic one for yogurt, and a one for stirring tea labeled “Mickey Mouse.”
+It’s best to take it away from Patrick if he can’t see it, because today, that spoon is Dora’s favorite.

 I’ve already written that Patrick has incredible patience. https://littlepuzzlesandme.com/the-specialist-in-childrens-morning-dramas-wanted-immediately/

-For him, taking a spoon is not a problem.
-The same with sharing.
-But as they say, there are as many characters as there are children, and it is true.
+For him, any spoon or fork is no problem.
+Neither is sharing.
+But as they say, so many children, so many personalities, and it’s true.

 SPEAKING OUT

-The older son is much better at speaking politely.
-The younger daughter also already knows which words are forbidden, uncultured considered vulgar, e.g. the word – SHIT.
-However, in the elevator with the two older ones, my daughter tells me the following story:
+My older son is much better at being polite.
+My younger daughter also knows which words are forbidden, rude, and considered vulgar, like “shit.”
+However, in an elevator with two other people, my daughter tells me this story:

 My son interrupts the conversation:

-“You have to tell the teacher that Simon says “shit” because that’s not how you talk, right, Mom?
+“You have to tell the teacher that Simon says “shit,” because that’s not how we say it, right, Mom?”

-And I try not to look at the women’s reactions.
-We get off the elevator, I’m all sweaty and I answer in a calm voice:
+And I try not to look at the people’s reactions.
+We get off the elevator, sweating, and I reply in a calm voice:

-“Your mother tells you so many times not to use this word, and yet you have such a conversation in front of two ladies”.
+“Mommy told you so many times not to use that word, and yet you talk about it in front of other people.”

 My daughter firmly replies: